 Generic 50-word blurb

-Jon Dron is a full professor in the Faculty of Science & Technology and a member of the Technology Enhanced Knowledge Research Institute at Athabasca University, Canada.
+Professor Jon Dron is the Associate Dean, Learning & Assessment in the Faculty of Science and Technology at Athabasca University, Canada, and a British National Teaching Fellow.
 His latest book, How Education Works: Teaching, Technology, and Technique is scheduled for publication by AU Press in Spring 2023.
 Website: https://jondron.ca/

 Generic 75-word blurb

-Jon Dron is a full professor and former Chair of the School of Computing & Information Systems at Athabasca University, Canada.
+Jon Dron is a full professor and Associate Dean, Learning & Assessment at Athabasca University, Canada.
 He is a UK National Teaching Fellow, and author of Teaching Crowds: Learning and Social Media (2014, with Terry Anderson), and Control & Constraint in E-Learning: Choosing When to Choose (2007).
 His latest book, How Education Works: Teaching, Technology, & Technique is due out in Spring 2023.
 His personal website is at https://jondron.ca/

 Generic 100-word blurb

 Generic 200-word blurb:

-Professor Jon Dron is a member of the Technology Enhanced Knowledge Research Institute, and former Chair of the School of Computing and Information Systems, Athabasca University.
-He is also an Honorary Faculty Fellow in the Centre for Learning and Teaching, University of Brighton, UK, where he works on staff development in the area of technology-enhanced learning.
+Professor Jon Dron is a member of the Technology Enhanced Knowledge Research Institute, and Associate Dean, Learning & Assessment in the Faculty of Science and Technology at Athabasca University.
 Jon has received both national and local awards for his teaching, is author of various award-winning research papers and is a regular keynote speaker at international conferences in fields as diverse as education, learning technologies, information science and programming.
-With a first degree in philosophy, a masters degree in information systems, a post-graduate certificate in higher education and a PhD in learning technologies, Jon’s career has been diverse, included work in education, information systems, technology management, programming, marketing and several years as a professional singer.
+Jon has a first degree in philosophy, a masters degree in information systems, a post-graduate certificate in higher education and a PhD in learning technologies.
+Apart from his work in education, he has had careers in technology management, programming, and marketing, as well as over ten years as a professional singer.
 He is the author of Teaching Crowds: Learning and Social Media (2014, with Terry Anderson), and Control & Constraint in E-Learning: Choosing When to Choose (2007).
 His latest book, How Education Works: Teaching, Technology, & Technique is due out in Spring 2023.
 He lives in beautiful Vancouver where, when he is not spending time with his wife, children and grandchildren, he sails, cycles, writes, sings, and plays many musical instruments.
 You can find out more about him at his personal website: https://jondron.ca